 Why are temporary contracts with production workers from Eastern Europe booming?

-In recent years, temporary contracts with production workers from Eastern Europe have become increasingly popular.
+In recent years, temporary labour contracts with production workers from Eastern Europe have become increasingly popular.
 But why is that?
-But why is that?
-In this blog article, we want to take a closer look at this topic and examine the reasons for this boom.
-But before we dive deeper into the subject, let's first look at the term "contract workers" and the employee leasing contracts associated with it.
-Only with a basic understanding can we better understand the situation of production workers from Eastern Europe.
+In this blog article, we want to take a closer look at this topic and analyse the reasons for this boom.
+But before we dive deeper into the subject, let's first take a look at the term "temporary workers" and the associated Temporary employment contracts to deal with this.
+Because only with a fundamental understanding can we understand the situation of Production workers from Eastern Europe understand better.

-You are probably wondering why more and more temporary contracts have been signed with production workers from Eastern Europe in recent years.
+You are probably wondering why more and more temporary labour contracts have been concluded with production workers from Eastern Europe in recent years.
 There are many reasons for this:

 • Wages in Eastern Europe are often lower than in Germany, which allows companies to save costs.